Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: Introduction

 Although GDPs can be solved directly using specialized logic-based solvers, the more common practice is to reformulate GDPs into MINLP problems and leverage the maturity and broad availability of MINLP solvers~\cite{grossmannReviewNonlinearMixedInteger2002, ovalleLogicBasedDiscreteSteepestDescent2025, ruizGeneralizedDisjunctiveProgramming2012, kronqvist50YearsMixedinteger2025}.
-Among the various reformulation strategies, the Hull Reformulation is particularly notable due to its tight continuous relaxation properties, which could enhance solver performance by providing strong lower bounds~\cite{grossmannGeneralizedConvexDisjunctive2003}.
+Among the various reformulation strategies, the most common approach is to use Big-M reformulation.
+Additionally, the Hull Reformulation (HR) is particularly notable due to its tight continuous relaxation properties, which could enhance solver performance by providing strong lower bounds~\cite{grossmannGeneralizedConvexDisjunctive2003}.

-One of the major challenges in applying Hull Reformulation to nonlinear constraints in GDP problems arises from numerical instabilities associated with existing methods to reformulate constraints, such as the widely used \(\varepsilon\)-approximation of the closure of the perspective function\footnote{The term ``\(\varepsilon\)-approximation of the closure of the perspective function'' is often referred to simply as ``\(\varepsilon\)-approximation'' in this paper.
-When we discuss properties or drawbacks of "\(\varepsilon\)-approximation", we are referring to those of the full method (i.e., the application of the $\varepsilon$-approximation of the closure of the perspective function), not only to the fact that it is an approximation rather than an exact function.}~\cite{furmanComputationallyUsefulAlgebraic2020}.
-Although computationally practical, the \(\varepsilon\)-approximation complicates the function structure compared to the original constraints in GDP, leading to numerical issues, and, since it is an approximation, it enlarges the feasible region of the continuous relaxation.
+One of the major challenges in applying HR to nonlinear constraints in GDP problems arises from numerical instabilities associated with existing methods to reformulate constraints, such as the widely used \(\varepsilon\)-approximation of the closure of the perspective function~\cite{furmanComputationallyUsefulAlgebraic2020}. \footnote{The term ``\(\varepsilon\)-approximation of the closure of the perspective function'' is often referred to simply as ``\(\varepsilon\)-approximation'' in this paper.
+When we discuss properties or drawbacks of "\(\varepsilon\)-approximation", we are referring to those of the full method (i.e., the application of the $\varepsilon$-approximation of the closure of the perspective function), not only to the fact that it is an approximation rather than an exact function.} Although computationally practical, the \(\varepsilon\)-approximation complicates the function structure relative to the original constraints in GDP, leading to numerical issues, making convexity detection more difficult, and, since it is an approximation, enlarging the feasible region of the continuous relaxation.